reshamas/reshamas.github.io/_posts/1999-01-01-why-not-nairobi.md

 ## Nairobi Sprint Background

-This article focuses on the planning and realization of the Nairobi WiMLDS scikit-learn open source sprint in June 2019.
+This article focuses on the planning and realization of the inaugural Nairobi WiMLDS scikit-learn open source sprint in June 2019.
 The **[Nairobi WiMLDS 2019 Sprint Impact Report](https://reshamas.github.io/nairobi-wimlds-2019-scikit-learn-sprint-impact-report/)** was released in early August 2019.

 More background information is available in the following articles:
 - [About the WiMLDS scikit-learn sprints](https://reshamas.github.io/the-wimlds-scikit-learn-open-source-sprints) (includes background on WiMLDS and scikit-learn)